64J0/64J0/README.md

 If you'd like to know more about F#'s history, check [The Early History of F#](https://fsharp.org/history/hopl-final/hopl-fsharp.pdf) from Don Syme.

 I'm passionate about technology, engineering, classical philosophy and theology.
-And when not studying about these subjects, I try to contribute to the open-source community (if you'd like to start contributing to FOSS projects and you're feeling lost, I wrote [this article](https://gaio.dev/posts/2022-09-18-foss-contributions) that could be useful).
+And when not studying about these subjects, I try to contribute to open-source projects.

 Actually living at Minas Gerais, Brazil.